awallach4/hotplate-docs/guide/installation.md

 ### Downloading Hotplate

 If you're a Git user (which you should be), open a terminal and run `git clone https://github.com/awallach4/hotplate-sites.git` to clone the repository to your computer.
-If you don't use Git, go to the [Hotplate Sites Github repository](https://github.com/awallach4/hotplate-sites) and download the .zip folder and extract it.
+If you don't use Git, go to the [Hotplate Github repository](https://github.com/awallach4/hotplate-sites) and download the .zip folder and extract it.
 Then, open this folder in your editor.

 ### Configuring Hotplate for your Site